Before the Bell: What every Canadian investor needs to know today

 Home Capital Group Inc. reported a decline in first-quarter profit on Thursday and said the damage to its reputation that the business has sustained in recent weeks had resulted in “material uncertainty” about its ability to secure funding in the future.
 The alternative mortgage lender’s profit fell to $58-million, or 90 cents a share, in the first three months of the year.
 That was down from $64.2-million, or 92 cents a share one year earlier.
 The company had delayed releasing its earnings by more than a week and said results were prepared on a “going-concern basis,” but added that issues such as regulatory proceedings, credit-rating downgrades and vacancies in the roles of CEO and CFO had “understandably shaken the confidence of the company’s stakeholders.”

 Amaya Inc., the owner of online gambling sites PokerStars and Full Tilt, reported an 18.5-per-cent increase in quarterly profit, as it attracted more customers.
 The company’s net income rose to $65.8-million, or 33 cents per share in the first quarter ended March 31, from $55.5-million, or 28 cents per share, a year earlier.
 Revenue rose 10 per cent to $317.3-million.
+Its shares rose 6.7 per cent in premarket trading.

 Canada's biggest real estate investment trust, RioCan REIT, will release its latest quarter on Friday.
 The Street is looking for funds from operations to rise 0.6 per cent from a year earlier to $1.69 a share, on revenue of $1.17-billion.
 Those betting on a jump in their unit price Friday can take comfort in the fact the REIT has beaten earnings expectations in seven of the past eight quarters.